 This is great news for rideshare drivers because it means more opportunity IF you know how to take advantage of it.
 All too often we find drivers that waste time and fail when driving passengers from and to Austin-Bergstrom International because they just don’t know the rules of the airport or have a great airport strategy.

-Well, we want drivers in the Austin area to maximize their airport earnings, so we’ve we’ve put together this instructional guide to help Uber and Lyft drivers be successful when driving at Austin-Bergstrom International Airport.
+Well, we want drivers in the Austin area to maximize their airport earnings, so we’ve put together this instructional guide to help Uber and Lyft drivers be successful (and maximize their earnings) when driving at Austin-Bergstrom International Airport.

 See the topics covered in this blog post below:

 - What do I need to know or do before arriving at Austin International Airport?